nepalikingpin/UniversityFinder/README.md

 **User Stories**
 - As a user, I want to be able to add my interests, major choice and location for finding a university and add to my choices.
+I want to do this interactively by selecting options on the GUI panel.
-- As a user, I want to be able to view the all universities in the database
+- As a user, I want to be able to view the all universities in the database.
+I want these universities to be displayed in a pop up message.
-- As a user, I want to be able to get the website / full information page link of the recommended universities
+- As a user, I want to be able to get the website / full information page link of the recommended universities.
 - As a user, I want to be able to view the top universities recommended for me based on my choices.
+I want this information to be displayed as a pop up message.
 - As a user, I want to be able to save the universities recommended for me, to a file.
+I want to be able to do this interactively, by clicking a button after I am finished selecting these universities.
 - As a user, I want to be able to load the recommended universities from the file.
+I want to be able to do this interactively, by clicking a button as soon as the program starts.